 In prayer, we ask only for "today's bread," without dwelling on yesterday's stale loaf or tomorrow's uncertainties.
 The idea is to live for today—you can only consume what is available to you now.

-My troubles to prepare my presentation was only mental.
-I want to think of my life as an hourglass.
-I know there are thousands of grains in the top of the hourglass, and they all pass slowly and evenly through the narrow neck in the middle.
-Nothing I could do would make more than one grain of sand pass through this narrow neck without impairing the hourglass.
+Preparing for my presentation is largely a mental exercise.
+I like to think of life as an hourglass.
+Thousands of grains of sand rest at the top, slowly and evenly passing through the narrow neck in the middle.
+Attempting to rush more than one grain through this bottleneck would clog the hourglass.